ajeetwagha/Basics/README.md

-So, I have made this for the complete beginners those who are learning Node Js In order to run the server.
+So, I have made this for the complete beginners those who are learning Node Js and in order to run the server.
-You need to get to the directory and install dependencies.
+You are firstly needed to get to the directory and install dependencies amd migate node

 npm install migrate
 npm install nodemon